There’s no doubt about the benefits of crowdfunding for authors.

 First, make the goal realistic.
 Also, after following the steps described above to build momentum, an author should continue to plug away and promote their campaign.
 Every day.

 Campaigns are time sensitive and it’s important to have just as much enthusiasm on the last day as the first.
-Campaigns naturally go through slumps, and tend to hit peaks at the beginning and end.
+Campaigns naturally go through slumps and tend to hit peaks at the beginning and end.
 Don’t let the natural ebb and flow of a campaign be discouraging.

-All authors should treat their book like a business.
+All authors should treat their book as a business.
 We all know businesses don’t survive without customers, which is why having an established audience and knowing how to market a book to potential readers are two important aspects of publishing.

 Testing the market and gauging interest through crowdfunding can help authors to be more informed and ultimately more successful when it comes time to publish.
 After all, books often take years to write, so what’s the hurry?
 Authors should be as prepared as possible when publishing, and now, crowdfunding offers a tangible pre-publication step in the process.